How Long Do AC Units Last?

 The durability of an AC or HVAC unit depends on the durability of its most essential and sensitive parts.
 A unit with a faulty compressor isn’t going to last long, and a new compressor might cost so much that you’re probably better off buying a new unit altogether.
 But a faulty thermostat isn’t going to impact durability that much and it’s a quick fix.

 We can manage quick fixes on our own; if you are lucky enough to catch a problem or technical glitch in your AC unit early on, you could even avoid disaster later.
 However, the older your unit gets, the less chance there is that you will be able to maintain it at a low cost.
 If you live in a humid coastal area, then the chances are even slimmer.
 That is why it’s always best to be prepared.

 Home warranty coverage for AC units is often conditional on the SEER number, so if you have an old unit then you might have to search around a bit for the right warranty plan and a reliable company.
-Choice Home Warranty, American Home Shield, and First American Home Warranties are some companies which offer a good selection of plans featuring coverage of air conditioners.
-Consult a professional to know how long each of your major components has, and make an informed decision accordingly.
+Choice Home Warranty, American Home Shield, and First American Home Warranty are some companies which offer a good selection of plans featuring coverage of air conditioners.
+Consult a professional to know how long each of the major components of the unit has, and make an informed decision accordingly.

 How Long Should a New AC Unit Last?